Central Technical School

-Central Technical School is a Canadian composite high school in Toronto, Ontario.
+Central Technical School is a Canadian composite high school in Toronto, Ontario, built before World War I. It accommodates well over two thousand students.
 The school is run by the Toronto District School Board (TDSB); before 1998, it was run by the Toronto Board of Education (TBE).

 Central Tech is located in the Harbord Village neighborhood of downtown Toronto.
 The campus address is 725 Bathurst Street.
 The school has three buildings colloquially known as the Art Building, located on Harbord Street; the Bathurst Building, which is the westernmost building and is also located directly north of the field; and the Main Building.
 The Art Building hosts most of the school’s art classes and is home to Central Tech’s specialized arts program, while the Bathurst Building hosts the swimming pool and numerous classrooms.
 The main building is southernmost; it also includes the school offices and numerous classrooms.

 Central Tech offers a wide range of programs, including all the core academic courses, as well as concentrations and specializations in visual arts and technical studies.
 The school also offers enriched levels and special education, including a resource room for students with learning disabilities.
 As well, the school offers support to students in the transition from high school to university, college, apprenticeship or employment.

 Central Tech is also one of the TDSB's night-school locations.
 Two nights per week, the school offers various high-school courses, both to teenagers and to adults, at no charge.